 Betterment has established itself as one of the most well-known standalone robo-advisors on the market.
 At the same time, a brokerage giant backs Fidelity Go.
 While both platforms come from very different beginnings, they share many similarities, such as how they design investment portfolios using robo-advisor technology and offer low-cost funds.
 But, they also have their differences that cater to distinct types of investors.
 So, to identify which platform might be right given your financial plan, here is what you need to know.
-Remember that coming up with long-term financial plan is something a financial advisor can be extremely helpful with.
+Coming up with a long-term financial plan is something a financial advisor can help you with.

 Betterment vs. Fidelity Go: Fees